maths/moodle-qtype_stateful/doc/en/castext2.md

 The CASText-subsystem has been re-implemented multiple times, this time we use a newer parser and aim to compile the CASText syntax into a single pass evaluatable CAS-statement.
 The blocks of the previous system remain but more blocks do appear and the behaviour of comments and escapes change slightly, more importantly, the values of attributes can now deal with certain key characters like `@` and `#`.

+**Note castext2 is now part of STACK 4.4, this is no longer special for Stateful.** We still have some special blocks like `reveal`, `indexing` and `index`, but otherwise you may use the same tricks in STACK.

 ### Primary operating logic ###

 Parsed CASText represented as an AST, will be processed node by node using a compiler that turns each node to a CAS-statement.
 Depending on whether the node represents a block-that needs post-processing that statement may either evaluate to a `"string"` or to a list.
 If it evaluates to a list then the lists first element is special, as it defines which postprocessing component handles the processing the other elements may be anything the component wants including other CASText.